Studying publishing at university is a very different experience to starting an entry-level job in the industry.

 - getting involved with publishing-related extracurricular activities, such as a student-run creative writing anthology or newspaper, during your undergraduate degree

-- taking an online course to learn practical skills such as the basics of InDesign
+- taking an online course to learn practical skills such as the basics of InDesign or proofreading

 Making the right choice for you